 This guide breaks down the core steps, while linking you to detailed resources so you can explore each requirement directly on our website.

-Ontario applies a special tax called the Non-Resident Speculation Tax (NRST) on foreign buyers purchasing residential property in certain areas.
-This tax has changed multiple times and causes confusion for many non-resident clients.
+Ontario imposes a special tax called the Non-Resident Speculation Tax (NRST) on foreign buyers purchasing residential property in certain areas.
+This tax has undergone multiple changes and can be confusing for many non-resident clients.

-Before making an offer, review our full breakdown of the NRST, including current rates and exemptions:
+Before making an offer, learn more about the NRST, including current rates and exemptions.

 NRST rules apply even if: